 1,300,000 units, each unit consisting of one share of common stock and one warrant to purchase one share of common stock.
-The shares and warrants may only be purchased together as units in this offering.
-Delivery of the units shall be made by way of delivery of a number of shares and a number of warrants equal to the number of units purchased.

 Proposed initial public offering prices

 \$5.50 per unit (the midpoint of the estimated public offering price range set forth on the cover page of this prospectus), with the common stock and warrants priced at \$5.49 per share and \$0.01 per warrant, respectively.